 Into His Presence

 Editor's Note: Each year, Laity Lodge hosts a writer's retreat.
-This year's retreat will take place September 27-30.
-Speakers include Jeffrey Overstreet, John Medina, Julia Kasdorf, John Wilson, and Lauren Winner.
 The retreat provides a safe and intimate environment for serious dialogue about the craft of writing and the writing life, and a chance to meet with some of the editors from The High Calling.
-This year, before and after the retreat, Sandra Heska King will offer her personal reflections from her experiences of the retreat.
+In 2012, before and after the retreat, Sandra Heska King offered her personal reflections from her experiences of the retreat.
 Today, she shares a reflection from her experience of the 2011 retreat.